javahedi/SemanticFilter/README.md

 - Extend the filtering model to include additional techniques such as **Named Entity Recognition (NER)** to identify specific neural network architectures or methods mentioned in the papers.
 - Integrate additional classification categories to cover other deep learning applications in virology and epidemiology.

-## Contributing
-Contributions are welcome!
-If you'd like to suggest improvements or add new features, please:
-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Submit a pull request with a description of your changes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact Information
 For questions or feedback, feel free to reach out to javahedi@gmail.com.